VaporFi Vox 80 TC Review

 VaporFi hasn’t taken any risks with the design, but the mod has everything you need it to without unnecessary clutter.
 It’s excellent, overall.

-Unsurprisingly, the Vox 80 TC also offers TC, and it works with nickel, stainless steel and titanium coils.
+Unsurprisingly, the VaporFi Vox 80 vape mod also offers temperature control, and it works with nickel, stainless steel and titanium coils.
 You can easily adjust your ramp-up wattage, and you can set your maximum temperature anywhere from 200 to 600 °F or 100 to 315 °C. It also allows you to “lock” your room temperature resistance to ensure you get consistent performance in TC mode.
 For TC mode, the resistance range is 0.05 to 1.5 ohms.

 There are also three TCR modes, which gives you more control over how the TC performs.
 We’ve explained this properly elsewhere, but it basically allows you to tailor your performance in TC mode to suit more wire types (such as other grades of stainless steel) or just to suit your preferences in terms of responsiveness.